Bhanu425-code/TaskTrack-Keka/README.md

 • Enable developer options and usb debugging in your android phone and connect it to your laptop.
 Or you can use a virtual device.

-• Click on run & the app gets installed.
+• Click Run , the app is installed and ready to use.

 # Screenshots: